Arrow-07/NexoBT/README.md

 * protection from static electric discharges on XLR outputs

 # Software code
-The software is still being developed but it will be made available on Github:
+The software is available on Github in code file
-I already develop the initial animation for the display (check on juornal.md )
+I edit one of lybriry that i use.
+Also I set the partition scheme to HUGE APP.
 ----------------------------------------------------

 #Render - and photos: